vivianmonaco99/vivianmonaco99/README.md

 - 👋 Hi, I’m @vivianmonaco99
 - 👀 I’m interested in aerospace engineering and statistics
-- 🌱 I’m currently learning how to build a satellite and code
-- 💞️ I’m looking to collaborate on astronomy projects
 - 📫 How to reach me monacovivian07@gmail.com

 <!---